Learning-Dashboard/LD-eval/README.md

 * Java 1.8 is installed.

-* A projects folder exists in the directory of qrapids-eval-\<version\>-jar-with-dependecies.jar and contains a proper quality model configuration.
+* A projects folder exists in the directory of LD-eval-\<version\>-jar-with-dependecies.jar and contains a proper quality model configuration.

 ### Run without commandline parameters
 The date of the current day (format yyyy-MM-dd) will be available as parameter 'evaluationDate' in params and metrics queries.

 ```
-java -jar qrapids-eval-<version>-jar-with-dependencies.jar
+java -jar LD-eval-<version>-jar-with-dependencies.jar
 ```

 ### Specify a single evaluation date
 The specified evaluationDate will be available as parameter 'evaluationDate' in params and metrics  queries.

 ```
-java -jar qrapids-eval-<version>-jar-with-dependencies.jar evaluationDate 2019-03-01
+java -jar LD-eval-<version>-jar-with-dependencies.jar evaluationDate 2019-03-01
 ```

 ### Specify a date range for evaluation
 The defined projects will be evaluated for each day in the specified range.

 ```
-java -jar qrapids-eval-<version>-jar-with-dependencies.jar from 2019-03-01 to 2019-03-30
+java -jar LD-eval-<version>-jar-with-dependencies.jar from 2019-03-01 to 2019-03-30
 ```

 ### Build the connector